Arisasn/SmartFactoryDemo/README.md

-# Smart Factory AGV Network
+# Smart Factory AGV Network (Virtual)

-A scalable **factory automation system** demonstrating two Autonomous Guided Vehicles (AGVs), both simulated.
-Designed to mirror **Industry 4.0 concepts** like those used in modern smart manufacturing (e.g., Foxconn).

-## System Architecture
-- **mini-pc with kali-linux**: Runs MQTT broker and control dashboard.
-- **Simulated Robot**: Software-only process for testing scalability.
+This project simulates a modrn factory network of autonomous guided vehicles (AGVs).
+Originally planned with physcial robots, it has been fully migrated to a **virtual system** to allow rapid development, scaling, and clear demonstration of smart factory concepts.

-## Goals
+## Features
+- MQTT-based communication between hub and AGVs
-- Live dashboard with telemetry from multiple robots.
+- Flask dashboard for real-time control and telemetry
-- Autonomous line-following and obstacle detection.
-- Demo video showing virtual robots working together.
+- Easily scale to 10+ virtual robots
+- Pure Python implementation - no hardware required